-African black soap is revered for having skin nourishing benefits due to an abundance of antioxidants.
-The soap is made from the ashes of plantain skin, cocoa pod, and palm leaves, and palm oil from leaves or kernels.
-Some additional ingredients, depending on the makers of the soap, could be honey to soften skin and shea butter or cocoa butter for extra moisturizing properties (some black soap is more potent than others and can be drying).
+African black soap is revered by many for having skin nourishing benefits due to a potential abundance of antioxidants.
+The soap is usually made from the ashes of plantain skin, cocoa pod, and palm leaves, and palm oil from leaves or kernels.
+Some additional ingredients, depending on the makers of the soap, could be honey to soften skin and shea butter or cocoa butter meant for extra moisturizing properties (some black soap is more potent than others and can be drying).

 There are a variety of African black soaps on the market today that provide the benefits listed below.
 One of our favorites is Shea Moisture African Black Soap.
 We recommend it because it is made with certified organic ingredients, is all-natural, and comes in a bar soap form.

 How exactly does African black soap help the skin?
-Read on for eight ways it benefits the skin, plus more about its common ingredients.
+Read on for eight ways it may benefit the skin, plus more about its common ingredients.

 Protects Against Photo Aging